-The Pfeiffer Center’s garden is run according to the biodynamic method first indicated by Rudolf Steiner (1861-1925) in his Agriculture Lectures of 1924.
+The Pfeiffer Center’s farm and garden is run according to the biodynamic method first indicated by Rudolf Steiner (1861-1925) in his Agriculture Lectures of 1924.
 Responding to farmers who were concerned about the declining health and vitality of their crops, plants and animals, Steiner described an approach to plant and land care that combined novel techniques of building up healthy soil with a renewed awareness of all the forces at work in the farm organism: among and between the soil, plants, animals, and humans, as well as the cosmos itself.

 Rudolf Steiner set forth the principles of a modern, organic agriculture that works with life-regulating processes and subtle catalysts such as trace elements and enzymes.
 He emphasized that each farm is an organism in its own right, with an organism’s powers of self-healing.